 What is Citric Acid

-Apparently, up to 100 years ago bulk supplies of Citric acid were still being produced from natural sources.
-Now-a-day it is near impossible to find a natural supply in commercial quantities.
+Apparently, up to 100 years ago, bulk supplies of Citric Acid were still being produced from natural sources.
+Nowadays it is near impossible to find a natural supply in commercial quantities.
 We spent months searching the globe for a supplier and found none!
 Natural has been replaced with man-made, and has been for many decades.
-So, with no other option we too had to settle for a man-made Citric acid.
-Of course, we ensured we sourced the very best available, one which is Food grade and BP & USP, so you can be sure you are buying the very best!
+So, with no other option we too had to settle for a man-made Citric Acid.
+Of course, we ensured we sourced the very best available – Blants Citric Acid is Food Grade and USP & BP Grade, so you can be sure you are buying the very best!

 Citric Acid Uses

-- If you usually use a water softener or are in an area with hard water due to mineralisation (high in calcium and magnesium) then Citric Acid can be added to the laundry rinse in place of a commercial water softener.
-The amount will vary from situation to situation.
+- As a clothes softener – If you usually use a water softener or are in an area with hard water due to mineralisation (high in calcium and magnesium), then Citric Acid can be added to the laundry rinse in place of a commercial water softener.
+The amount to use will vary from situation to situation.
 If you are in an area with hard water more will be needed.
-Also more is needed for larger washes.
+Also, more is needed for larger washes.
 A bit of experimentation is needed.
-Possibly start with adding a tablespoon and see how that goes and increase if need be.
+Possibly start with adding a tablespoon and increase the quantity if need be.

 - Bathroom & Kitchen – Citric Acid is very effective when it comes to cleaning bathrooms.
 A solution of 10 parts water to 1 part Citric Acid to clean and disinfect the bathroom vanity, basin, shower recess and toilet.
 Less dilution for difficult areas.
 For a very grotty toilet add a cup of Citric Acid to the toilet bowl, let it sit over-night, give it a brush in the morning and be amazed at the result.
 To clean and disinfect kitchen benchtops, cupboards, and stove tops, use a similar solution of 10:1 as with bathrooms.
 If need be, reduce the dilution for difficult areas.